skip to main content

 Mr Burke is proposing to delete part of the Science and Technology Act 1987, which he considers a constraint to businesses making dual-use products.

-He will tell colleagues that this is particularly relevant in areas such as cybersecurity, AI and space systems where Irish companies have built up expertise.
+He says this is particularly relevant in areas such as cybersecurity, AI and space systems where Irish companies have built up expertise.

-Minister for Public Expenditure Jack Chambers will bring two items to Cabinet aimed at speeding up the delivery of critical infrastructure.
+Minister for Public Expenditure Jack Chambers is bringing two items to Cabinet aimed at speeding up the delivery of critical infrastructure.

 The first is a circular that will set out reforms to be implemented by the public sector bodies responsible for the key infrastructure areas of housing, energy, water and transport.